Imeem: History

-Early history: 2003-2005
+Early history: 20032005

 The imeem service has changed drastically since its original inception as a messaging application that let people communicate by online chat, blogging, instant messaging and file sharing.
 The service was billed as a "distributed, peer-to-peer, social network".

 Founder Dalton Caldwell began working on what would become the imeem messaging application during Thanksgiving weekend in 2003.
 Initially, he worked on the software from his home.
 In 2004, imeem moved into offices in downtown Palo Alto's 285 Hamilton building, with Caldwell, Jannink and a small team of engineers continuing work on the software.

 The company first unveiled its software in February 2005 at the DEMO conference and formally launched it that August.

 When imeem first launched, to use the service, users were required to download and install the desktop messaging and file-sharing software; the imeem Web site merely existed as a means for users to register and download the client.
 Though originally designed for messaging, it was the file-sharing function that took off.
 The client software supported the service's distributed database model: Every imeem client on the network had a database that would generate and store references to media content shared on the network; this system would accelerate access to content deemed to be close to the user.
 The service's media-sharing was peer-to-peer – if a user shared photos or a podcast, then the data would only exist on the client database network; users who wanted to view the actual content would access it by peering directly with the publisher.

 2006

 In March 2006, imeem re-launched at the South by Southwest (SXSW) conference in Austin, Texas, with a new focus on enabling people to interact through the imeem.com website, using media (photos, videos, music) to express their personalities and interests.
 Timed to coincide with the re-launch, imeem introduced new features enabling users to upload and play music and video on the site.

 In September 2006, imeem introduced embeddable Adobe Flash-based playlists that gave people the ability to take music and video playlists they created (or found) on the site and embed them virtually anywhere on the web.
-The company's players quickly became popular with consumers using MySpace and other social networks, giving them a way to customize & personalize their profiles with music.
+The company's players quickly became popular with consumers using MySpace and other social networks, giving them a way to customize and personalize their profiles with music.

 As a result, imeem quickly gained traction, with the site's traffic growing to 10 million unique monthly users by the end of 2006.
 By March 2007, imeem's monthly traffic reached over 16 million unique monthly users.